Urch22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13.
 Writing  a script that changes the group owner to school for the file hello Task 14.
 Writing a script that changes the owner to vincent and the group owner to staff for all the files and directories in
          the working directory
+Task 15.
+Writing a script that changes the owner and the group owner of _hello to vincent and staff respectively